nicoryne/notes/CSIT226/modeling-data-in-organization.md

         *Example: The roll number of a student, the id number of an employee*

 - Composite Attribute
-    - an attribute that can be split into components is a composite attribute.
+    - an attribute that can be split into components.
         *Example: The address can be further split into house number, street number, city, state, country, and pin code.*

 - Single-valued Attribute